Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Background

-where $\bm B^{(q)}\in\mathbb{R}^{R\times M_q}$, in which we have $ 1\leq R\leq K, $ and the constraints are employed to avoid degenerate solutions.
+where $\bm B^{(q)}\in\mathbb{R}^{K\times M_q}$\footnote{Note that in the literature, the size of $\B^{(q)}$ can be $R\times M_q$, where $R\in\{1,\ldots,K\}$.
+For example, setting $R=1$ means that one aims at extracting one shared component, which is similar to the convention in PCA.
+Nevertheless, for notational simplicity, we set $R=K$ in this paper.
+The proofs and results can be trivially extended to cover the general case $\bm B^{(q)}\in\mathbb{R}^{R\times M_q}$ where $1\leq R\leq K$.} and the constraints are employed to avoid degenerate solutions.
 CCA aims to find the most correlated linear projections of both views.
 Note that CCA was not developed under the particular multiview mixtures in \eqref{eq:salah}.
-However, it was shown in \cite{ibrahim2019cell} that, under the model in Eq.~\eqref{eq:salah}, solving the above can identify $\widehat{\x}_\ell = \bm \Theta\bm s_\ell$, where $\bm \Theta\in\mathbb{R}^{K\times K}$ is a nonsingular matrix---no matter how strong the view-specific components $\bm c^{(q)}_\ell$ are.
+However, it was shown in \cite{ibrahim2019cell} that, under the model in Eq.~\eqref{eq:salah}, solving the above can identify $\widehat{\x}_\ell = \bm \Theta\bm s_\ell$, where $\bm \Theta\in\mathbb{R}^{K\times K}$ is a nonsingular matrix---no matter how strong the view-specific components $\bm c^{(q)}_\ell$ are---{the proof in \cite{ibrahim2019cell} is restated in Appendix~\ref{app:linearcca} using notations of this paper, for ease of exposition}.
 On the contrary, PCA always extracts the energy-wise strongest components.

-To understand the result in \cite{ibrahim2019cell}, it might be best to view the CCA cost function form its equivalent form as follows \cite{fu2017scalable,hardoon2004canonical}:
+To understand the result in \cite{ibrahim2019cell}, it might be {the} best to view the CCA cost function in its equivalent form as follows \cite{hardoon2004canonical}: